Aquamaster offers you a one – stop solution for all your well water and borehole treatment requirements. domestic or Commercial applications

 Well Water and borehole Treatment Systems for Iron, sulphur, and Manganese Removal Cambridgeshire, Hertfordshire, Bedfordshire

 When rain falls, the water has a naturally aggressive, slightly acidic nature.
-This water then dissolves chalk and / or metallic deposits present in the local rock strata, resulting in ground and borehole water containing elements that would not normally be present in mains water.
+This water then dissolves chalk and/or metallic deposits present in the local rock strata, resulting in ground and borehole water containing elements that would not normally be present in mains water.
 Contaminants such as Iron and Manganese can cause problems such as poor tasting (and potentially harmful) drinking water & staining of appliances and equipment.

-Iron and Manganese can be removed from water by using media which encourages reaction between the contaminant and oxygen present in the water.
+Iron and Manganese can be removed from water by using media which encourages the reaction between the contaminant and oxygen present in the water.
 This reaction forms an insoluble precipitate which can then be filtered out by the media bed.
 The media acts “catalytically”, which means that although it triggers the reaction it is not used up as part of the process, thus giving long life from a single filter.
-A choice of media are available, Pyrolox, Filox & Birm.
+A choice of media is available, Pyrolox, Filox & Birm.
 All are based on Manganese Dioxide but with Pyrolox and Filox having more active sites.

 In order to remove accumulated deposits from the filter bed, the water flow through the filter is reversed (back washed).
 Water is run to drain at a high flow rate to separate the deposits from the filter media.
 The control valve completes the backwash cycle automatically at the intervals and times set during the installation.

-Contact assemblies are designed to aerate water.
+Contact assemblies are designed to aerate the water.
 Air is drawn in using a Mazzei injector which then mixes inside the vessel, This helps by initiating the oxidation of Iron and Manganese

-Precipitation starts to occur which can then be removed using a multi media filter, before the water reaches the main catalytic filter.
+Precipitation starts to occur which can then be removed using a multi-media filter before the water reaches the main catalytic filter.

 The media most commonly used in well water treatment are as follows:-